 Originally released April 3, 2020

 It is possible that some athletes will contract COVID-19 and will require medication and support during the infection.
-In general, when athletes receive a doctor or pharmacist’s recommendation or prescription to help manage symptoms, they should check the prohibited status of the product in sport.
+In general, when athletes receive a doctor or pharmacist’s recommendation or prescription to help manage symptoms, they should check the prohibited status on Global DRO.

-Any athlete wishing to enroll proactively into a clinical trial of any type should contact drugreference@USADA.org for the status of medications or treatment methods, or if enrolling into a clinical trial.
+Any athlete wishing to enroll proactively into a clinical trial of any type should contact drugreference@USADA.org to determine if a TUE is needed.
 If any medication is delivered by IV infusion, a TUE may be needed if the infusion is received outside of the hospital.

 Alternative Medicines and Dietary Supplements

 The FDA has issued a consumer warning about fraudulent coronavirus tests, vaccines, and treatments.
 According to the FDA, fraudulent COVID-19 products can come in many varieties, including dietary supplements and other foods, as well as products claiming to be tests, drugs, medical devices, or vaccines.
 As always, USADA recommends that athletes who choose to use dietary supplements only use NSF Certified for Sport products to reduce their risk of a positive test and/or negative health effects.

 For questions about the anti-doping status of specific products, substances, and methods, contact USADA’s Drug Reference Line at drugreference@USADA.org or call (719) 785-2000, option 2.

 * USADA is providing this content for informational purposes only and does not recommend the use of any medication.